 As an administrator, you can independently control data and index storage paths within the file system on a per node basis.
 This ensures data and index storage can utilize separate I/O subsystems to enable independent tuning and isolation.
 There are multiple storage engines in use in Couchbase Server:

-For core data operations, MapReduce views, and spatial views, Couchbase Server uses Couchstore.
+These use Couchstore.
 Each vBucket is represented as a separate Couchstore file in the file system.
 Couchstore uses a B+tree structure to quickly access items through their keys.
-For efficient writes, Couchstore uses an append-only write model for each file for efficient and safe writes.
+To ensure efficient and safe writes, Couchstore uses an append-only write model for each file.

 As mutations arrive, the writes append new pages to the end of the file and invalidate links to previous versions of the updated pages.
 With these append-only write models, a compaction process is needed to clean up the orphaned or fragmented space in the files.